ebi-ait/hca-to-scea-tools/README.md

 - Is the technology type valid for SCEA?
 Valid technology types are: 10X v2, 10X v3, Drop-seq, Smart-seq2

+- Is the full path to fastq files available for this dataset?
+If only bam files or SRA objects are available, you can continue to curate this dataset, using the fields: BAM URI and BAM file, or SRA URI and SRA file.
+However, this cannot currently be processed.
+The SCEA team are working on it, the files should still be sent to them.

 ## Setting the environment on EC2

 Go to the hca-to-scea-tools directory and activate the environment.